blackt1g3r/node-app-openshift-example/README.md

 - Podman installed
 - An Openshift cluster where the application will run.
   - It should have the internal redistry exposed.
+  - A DNS entry for the \*.apps wildcard subdomain should be set ups.

 ## Run the app locally